 Low engagement leads to higher and more costly turnover

-When a valued person leaves your organization, the departure can come with a variety of costs.
-Among others, their decision to leave can lead to a loss in productivity and resources, as well as a negative impact on morale.
+When a valued person leaves your organization, the departure can come with various costs.
+Among others, their decision to leave can lead to a loss in productivity and resources and negatively impact morale.

 That’s bad news for business.
-And organizations with low employee engagement are likely to suffer most.
+And organizations with low employee engagement are likely to suffer the most.

 A Gallup study of 23,910 businesses found that businesses with engagement scores in the bottom quartile experienced an average of 31% - 51% more employee turnover than those in the top quartile.

-Even the most basic efforts to engage employees can help cut down on turnover.
+Even the most basic efforts to engage employees can help reduce turnover.
 Companies that seek regular employee feedback have been found to have turnover rates that are 14.9% lower than those that don’t.

-But, it’s organizations that are serious about instilling a real culture of engagement in the workplace that see the biggest retention benefits.
+But, it’s organizations that are serious about instilling an authentic culture of engagement in the workplace that see the biggest retention benefits.